Dealing with a life transition is hard. Dealing with health insurance is hard.

 Health Insurance Marketplace Overview

-There are a few things you should know about the health insurance marketplace before you apply for coverage.
-The marketplace offers four levels of coverage plus catastrophe insurance (for certain qualified individuals.)
+There are a few things you should know about the health insurance marketplace before you apply for health insurance coverage.
+The ACA health insurance marketplace offers four levels of health insurance coverage plus catastrophe insurance (for certain qualified individuals.)
 Those plan levels are:

-These do not affect your quality of care.
-Rather, they indicate levels of coverage – the higher the plan level, the higher your premiums, but the lower your deductible and copays.
+These health insurance options do not affect your quality of care.
+Rather, they indicate levels of health coverage – the higher the plan level, the higher your premiums, but the lower your deductible and copays.

-This means that the lower plan levels that are less expensive, like Bronze and Silver, have higher deductibles and copays than the Gold and Platinum plans.
+This means that the lower health insurance plan levels that are less expensive, like Bronze and Silver, have higher deductibles and copays than the Gold and Platinum plans.

-Compare these carefully – if you go to the doctor a lot for a serious medical condition, or you have several prescriptions you take each month, for example, it may cost you less out of pocket to pay for a more expensive plan.
+Compare these different health insurance plan levels carefully – if you go to the doctor a lot for a serious pre existing medical conditions, or you have several prescriptions you take each month, for example, it may cost you less out of pocket to pay for a more expensive plan.

 And pay attention to your out-of-pocket maximums – you may end up paying a significantly lower amount if you have a relatively low out-of-pocket maximum.